himanshu-hs3773/Daffodils.ai/Readme.txt

 --Lasagne code example of LSTM for text generation. (https://github.com/Lasagne/Recipes/blob/master/examples/lstm_text_generation.py)

-## Summary
+## Summary/Conclusion

-In this project we could discover how we can efficiently develop and train a LSTM recurrent neural network model for text generation with the Keras which is a deep learning library.
+In this project we could discover and could efficiently develop and train a LSTM recurrent neural network model for text generation with the Keras.

+The text generated is unique and is based upon the randomly chosen seed.

-These 3 goals and learnings were primarily have been achieved after implementing the first part of our project-
+1) These 3 goals and learnings were primarily have been achieved after implementing the first part of our project:
 - How to prepare text for developing a word-based language model.
 - How to design and fit a neural language model with a learned embedding and an LSTM hidden layer.
 - How to use the learned language model to generate new text with similar statistical properties as the source text.

-These 3 goals and learnings were primarily have been achieved after implementing the second part of our project:
+2) These 3 goals and learnings were primarily have been achieved after implementing the second part of our project:
 - How to train an LSTM network on text sequences
 - How to use the trained network to generate new sequences.
 - How to develop stacked LSTM networks and lift the performance of the model.